geaz/syncBlink/README.md

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A01MQZP)

 # syncBlink
 **syncBlink** is a WiFi connected, programmable and music reactive light system.
-It supports custom *Script*s to influence the light patterns produced by **syncBlink**.
+It supports custom *script*s to influence the light patterns produced by **syncBlink**.
 The station comes with a custom web application to write and control these scripts.

 Furthermore the **syncBlink Station** starts a naive mesh including a custom tcp server. **syncBlink Nodes** are able to connect to this mesh and will create an additional access point and server for other nodes to connect to.
 This way nodes which are not in range of the **syncBlink Station** are also able to join the mesh as long as at least one node is in range.
-The nodes are able to receive *commands* created by the *Station*.
+The nodes are able to receive *commands* created by the *station*.

 *Everything combined, it is possible to span a mesh of WiFi connected devices which are synchronously reacting to music.*